Back to Knowledge Hub

 Myriam said some things in that talk that made me think about my own brain differently, and made me feel more confident about my SEO ability.
 I have ADHD, and that affects the way my brain processes dopamine.
 Dopamine lets us regulate our emotions, and it’s also responsible for feelings of pleasure and reward.
 There’s still no consensus on how ADHD brains deal with dopamine – whether we have low levels of dopamine, or a higher concentration of dopamine transporters so that dopamine is less effective.
 But I know the effects, and these are some of them:

-• I’m very easily distracted from tasks I find less interesting
+• I’m very easily distracted from tasks I find less interesting.
+Boring jobs and tasks produce less dopamine for me.

-.
+• My brain intrinsically craves novelty, new things, and new information.
 These things are psychologically rewarding to me and I find it very difficult to resist focusing on these things instead of the ‘boring’ jobs my brain is used to.

-.
+• I’m not lazy or uninterested in my work.
 It’s just the way my brain works, and that’s something I have to work around.

+• Once my brain is engaged, I can hyperfocus on a task.
 I picked up SEO really quickly – because mid-audit, I’d find myself hyper-focusing on alt text, or internal linking, or EEAT, and go down a rabbit hole until I knew everything about a topic.
 Great for building solid knowledge – not great for getting my work done.

 But because of my ADHD, working in SEO – and in an agency – can be really difficult.
 So let’s talk about that.